silva95gustavo/LDSO/README.md

 The newsletter system allows the subscription of guests or logged-in users.
 It also allows the administrator to manually specify custom e-mails that he wants to send the newsletter to:

 ![Newsletter subscription](images/newsletter_subscription.gif)

+### Export user info
+The administrator is able to export a list of all users of both the website and community to an Excel spreadsheet.
+In order to do that, one must acess the Configuration page and click "Export User Information" in the development section.
+The generated spreadsheet contains the following columns:
+- **Account type:** - Can be one of three values: "Website", "Community" or "Both".
+The value depends on where the user is registered.
+- **Email:** - The email of the user.
+- **Name:** - The name of the user (optional field).
+- **Associate number:** - The associate number of the user (optional field).
+- **Username:** - The username of the user (if registered in the forum).
+- **Age group:** - Young (17-) or Adult (18+).
+- **Account activated:** - Activated or Not Activated, depending on whether or not the user has activated the email associated to the account.

 ## System architecture